TRAINING YOU’LL RECEIVE

-Like all our officers, you will begin your RAF career with Initial Officer Training (IOT) at the RAF College Cranwell in Lincolnshire.
+Your career will start with Initial Officer Training at the RAF College Cranwell in Lincolnshire.
 You will follow a challenging 24-week course designed to develop your leadership and management skills.
 The course includes fitness development, military training and academic study as well as practical outdoor leadership challenges.

-Phase 2 training for the RAF MSO (Mainstream)1 is through completion of the Initial Medical Support Officer Course (IMSOC) during the first year of your first tour as a junior officer.
-IMSOC is based initially at the Defence College of Healthcare Education and Training near Lichfield, with distributed learning placements at several other units.
-The course introduces the 5 pillars of the MSO Branch (Operations, Logistics, Training, Primary and Secondary Healthcare Management and Administration); it will provide you with an understanding of healthcare in its widest sense and how health services are provided in a military context.
+Phase 2 training for the RAF Medical Support Officer 1 is through completion of the Initial Medical Support Officer Course during the first year of your first tour as a junior officer.
+Initial Medical Support Officer Course is based initially at the Defence College of Healthcare Education and Training near Lichfield, with distributed learning placements at several other units.
+The course introduces the 5 pillars of the Medical Support Officer Branch (Operations, Logistics, Training, Primary and Secondary Healthcare Management and Administration); it will provide you with an understanding of healthcare in its widest sense and how health services are provided in a military context.

-Over a period of approximately 10 weeks you will be detached to HQ Air Command, HQ Surgeon General and HQ Tactical Medical Wing (TMW).
+Over a period of approximately 10 weeks, you will be detached to HQ Air Command, HQ Surgeon General and HQ Tactical Medical Wing.
 On completion of this course, various Phase 3 training courses will be provided to support your initial postings/roles.
-Most personnel should expect to complete the Medical Readiness Training course provided by HQ TMW at RAF Brize Norton in Oxfordshire.
-Phase 2 and (initial) Phase 3 training will be completed over an 18-month period and will collectively provide a comprehensive introduction to RAF Medical Services and Defence Medical Services, as well starting to develop the knowledge and skills that you will require to enjoy a successful career as a MSO.
+Most personnel should expect to complete the Medical Readiness Training course provided by HQ Tactical Medical Wing at RAF Brize Norton in Oxfordshire.
+Phase 2 and (initial) Phase 3 training will be completed over an 18-month period and will collectively provide a comprehensive introduction to RAF Medical Services and Defence Medical Services, as well starting to develop the knowledge and skills that you will require to enjoy a successful career as a Medical Support Officer.